gatecat/prjoxide/README.md

 ## Current Status

 A framework is in place to parse bitstreams and fuzz bitstream changes.
-Currently the logic tile (PLC) config and interconnect; basic IO and IOLOGIC config; EBR config; global routing and basic DSP config have been fuzzed.
-Remaining work includes finishing IO and DSP fuzzing; and fuzzing the hard IP like PCIe, PLLs and DPHY.
+Currently the logic tile (PLC) config and interconnect; basic IO and IOLOGIC config; EBR config; global routing ; DSP and PLL config have been fuzzed.
+Remaining work includes finishing IO fuzzing; and fuzzing the hard IP like PCIe, and DPHY.

-nextpnr development is currently in [this branch](https://github.com/daveshah1/nextpnr/tree/nextpnr-nexus).
+prjoxide will also need to be updated to support the production silicon; including the LIFCL-17 device.

 ## Links